 Philippe Block is Associate Professor at the Institute of Technology in Architecture at ETH Zurich, where he co-directs the Block Research Group (BRG) together with Dr. Tom Van Mele.
 He is deputy director of the Swiss National Centre of Competence in Research (NCCR) in Digital Fabrication, and founding partner of Ochsendorf DeJong & Block (ODB Engineering).
 Block studied architecture and structural engineering at the VUB, Belgium, and at MIT, USA, where he earned his PhD in 2009.
 Research at the BRG focuses on equilibrium analysis, computational form finding, optimisation and construction of curved surface structures, specialising in unreinforced masonry vaults and concrete shells.
 Within the NCCR, BRG researchers develop innovative structurally informed bespoke prefabrication strategies and novel construction paradigms employing digital and robotic fabrication.
 With BRG and ODB Engineering, Block applies his research into practice on the structural assessment of historic monuments and the design and engineering of novel compression structures.

 Philippe Block is Associate Professor of Architecture and Structure at the Institute of Technology in Architecture (ITA) in the Department of Architecture at ETH Zurich, where he directs the Block Research Group (BRG) together with Dr. Tom Van Mele.
 He is an architectural engineer with multi-disciplinary research interests including graphical design and analysis techniques, computational form finding and optimization, structural and architectural geometry, digital fabrication and appropriate construction.
 Trained in architecture and structural engineering at the Vrije Universiteit Brussel (VUB) in Brussels, Belgium (MSc 2003) and at the Massachusetts Institute of Technology (MIT) in Cambridge, MA, USA (SMArchS 2005, PhD 2009), his research and teaching is very much at the interface of architecture and structural engineering.
+Prof. Block is a professional engineer, member of the Swiss Society of Engineers and Architects (SIA) and an associated member (merit-based) of the Federation of Swiss Architects (BSA).

 For his PhD in Building Technology at MIT (2009), under the guidance of Prof. John Ochsendorf, he developed Thrust Network Analysis, an innovative approach for assessing the safety of historic vaulted structures with complex geometries in unreinforced masonry and for designing funicular (compression-only) three-dimensional structures.
 He has won numerous awards and fellowships for his research, including the Hangai Prize (2007) and the Tsuboi Award (2010) from the International Association of Shell and Spatial Structures (IASS) for innovative contributions to the field, and the Edoardo Benvenuto prize (2012) for "scientific research on the history of Structural Mechanics and Art of Building".
 During his PhD, he worked as a visiting researcher with the late Prof. Ture Wester at the Royal Danish Academy of Arts in Copenhagen, Denmark (Fall 2007) and with Prof. Werner Sobek at the Institute for Lightweight Structures and Conceptual Design (ILEK) in Stuttgart, Germany (Spring 2008).